PyPSA/pypsa-eur/doc/supply_demand.rst

 Activated in Config from the `tes <https://github.com/PyPSA/pypsa-eur-sec/blob/3daff49c9999ba7ca7534df4e587e1d516044fc3/config.default.yaml#L228>`_ option.

 Thermal energy can be stored in large water pits associated with district heating systems and individual thermal energy storage (TES), i.e., small water tanks.
-Water tanks are modeled as `stores <https://pypsa.readthedocs.io/en/latest/components.html?highlight=distribution#store,  which are connected to heat demand buses through water charger/discharger links>`_.
+Water tanks are modelled as `stores <https://pypsa.readthedocs.io/en/latest/components.html?highlight=distribution#store,  which are connected to heat demand buses through water charger/discharger links>`_.
 A thermal energy density of 46.8 kWhth/m3 is assumed, corresponding to a temperature difference of 40 K. The decay of thermal energy in the stores: 1-exp(-1/24τ) is assumed to have a time constant  of  t=180 days for central TES and  t=3 days for individual TES, both modifiable through `tes_tau <https://github.com/PyPSA/pypsa-eur-sec/blob/3daff49c9999ba7ca7534df4e587e1d516044fc3/config.default.yaml#L229>`_ in Config file.
 Charging and discharging efficiencies are 90% due to pipe losses.

 *Retrofitting of the thermal envelope of buildings*